LUCIFERGREYHAT1/tyrantRat/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQlqh70DzxUIwh08dpOzmZmCxm0t44h1q3xug&usqp=CAU"></p>
 <p align="center">
 <img src="https://github.com/LUCIFERGREYHAT1/tyrantRat/blob/main/server/assets/webpublic/logo.png" height="60"><br>
-A cloud based remote android managment suite, powered by NodeJS
+a cloud-based remote Android management suite powered by Node.js involves several key
 </p>

+# Key Features:

-## Features
+## Screenshot Capture:
-- Screenshot Capture
+## Capture screenshots:
+   from managed devices to monitor usage and compliance.
-- Screen Recorder
+## Screen Recorder:
+   Record device screens to document user activity and troubleshoot issues.
-- Rear Camera Recorder
+## Rear Camera Recorder:
+   Remotely activate the rear camera to capture images or videos for security purposes.
-- Front Camera Recorder
+## Front Camera Recorder:
+   Utilize the front camera for real-time monitoring and capturing visuals.
-- Lock Device
+## Lock Device:
+   Securely lock devices remotely to prevent unauthorized access.
-- GPS Logging
+## GPS Logging:
+   Track the geographic location of devices to ensure their security and proper usage.
-- Microphone Recording
+## Microphone Recording:
+   Remotely activate the microphone to record audio for compliance and security.
-- View Contacts
+## View Contacts:
+   Access and manage contact lists stored on the device.
-- SMS Logs
+## SMS Logs:
+   Review logs of SMS messages sent and received on the device.
+## Send SMS:
-- Send SMS
+   Send SMS messages from the managed devices remotely.
-- Call Logs
+## Call Logs:
+   Access call logs to monitor incoming and outgoing calls.
-- View Installed Apps
+## View Installed Apps:
+   Get a list of all applications installed on the device for management and compliance checks.
-- View Stub Permissions
+## View Stub Permissions:
+   Review permissions granted to installed apps to ensure security and privacy.
-- Live Clipboard Logging
+## Live Clipboard Logging:
+   Monitor clipboard activities in real-time for data loss prevention.
-- Live Notification Logging
+## Live Notification Logging:
+   Track and log notifications received on the device in real-time.
-- View WiFi Networks (logs previously seen)
+## View WiFi Networks (logs previously seen):
+   Access logs of previously connected WiFi networks for audit purposes.
-- File Explorer & Downloader
+## File Explorer & Downloader:
+   Explore the device's file system and download files remotely.
-- Command Queuing
+## Command Queuing:
-- Built In APK Builder
+   Queue commands to be executed on the device, even if it's currently offline.
+## Built-In APK Builder:
+   Generate custom APKs directly from the management interface for deployment.

 ## TODO
 - Call Blocker